jamesdeluk/hugo/content/posts/data-and-analytics/visualising-decision-trees.md

 ### Shallow

 I’ll start with a small tree, with `max_depth` of 3.
 I’ll use `timeit` to record how long it takes to fit and predict.
+Of course, this is based on my machine; the objective is to give an idea of relative, not absolute, times.
 To get a more accurate timing, I took the mean of 10 fit-and-predicts.

 It took 0.024s to fit, 0.0002 to predict, and resulted in a mean absolute error (MAE) of 0.6, a mean absolute percentage error (MAPE) of 0.38 (i.e. 38%), a mean squared error (MSE) of 0.65, a root mean squared error (RMSE) of 0.80, and an R² of 0.50.
 Note that for R², unlike the previous error stats, the higher the better.
 For my chosen block, it predicted 1.183, vs 0.894 actual.
 Overall, not great.